 Rialto Square Theatre

-This 1920s vaudeville-era theater was the place where Christopher Knight and Adrianne Curry held their wedding reception in the final episode of My Fair Brady.
+This 1920s vaudeville-era theater was a favorite of gangster Al Capone and also the place where Christopher Knight and Adrianne Curry held their wedding reception in the final episode of My Fair Brady.

 Welcome to The Hoosier State